NGINX settings

 Enable HTTPS

 By default, Linux package installations do not use HTTPS.
-If you want to enable HTTPS for gitlab.example.com, you can:
+To enable HTTPS for gitlab.example.com:

-If you use a proxy, load balancer or some other external device to terminate SSL for the GitLab host name, see External, proxy, and load balancer SSL termination.
+If you use a proxy, load balancer, or other external device to terminate SSL for the GitLab host name, see External, proxy, and load balancer SSL termination.

 Change the default proxy headers

-By default, when you specify external_url, a Linux package installation sets a few NGINX proxy headers that are assumed to be sane in most environments.
+By default, when you specify external_url, a Linux package installation sets NGINX proxy headers that are suitable for most environments.

 "X-Forwarded-Proto" => "https",